 Cheery in Daytime

 Daytime parades are a wonderful showcase for bright colors, sparkling glitter and interesting costumes.
 Elaborate details will shine during the bright light of day.
 Fun stencils are available with special equine glitters and paints, but you also can back-brush your horse's damp coat through the stencil and seal with a spritz of hairspray to create an interesting, more subtle design.
 If your horse is skittish about wearing bows and bangles, consider decorating yourself and your tack instead of your horse.
-Matching, brightly colored leg wraps, braided headstalls and reins and yarn braided into manes and tails can tie your look together.
+Matching, brightly colored leg wraps, braided headstalls and reins and yarn braided into manes and tails can tie your look together, and DIY horse and rider costumes are a lot of fun.

 Sparkling at Night